-The Official Plan for the County of Dufferin (the "County Official Plan" or "Plan") provides overarching policy direction on matters of County significance and implements provincial policy.
+The Official Plan for the County of Dufferin (the "County Official Plan" or "Plan") provides over-arching policy direction on matters of County significance.
 The County Official Plan directs County growth management and land use decisions by providing upper-tier land use planning guidance for the County's eight local municipalities.
 Detailed land use planning and local decision making is managed and administered locally through the local municipal official plans which will conform to the policies of this Plan.

-The Plan guides County Council and local municipal Councils in the consideration of their responsibilities, and provides direction and certainty to the citizens residents and businesses of the County on land use planning matters.
+The Plan guides County Council and local municipal Councils in the consideration of their responsibilities, and provides direction and certainty to the citizens and businesses of the County on land use planning matters.